 - We translate the results of our research into accurate, accessible, easy-to-understand information.

-- By funding research and delivering health information programmes, we empower people to make lifestyle choices that can prevent cancer.
+- By funding research and delivering health information programmes – such as Eat well during cancer for cancer survivors, and Eat Move Learn for children and families – we empower people to make healthier lifestyle choices.

 How we operate